craydent/Craydent-Node/submodules/array/readme.md

 **Parameters:**

-* val: (Mixed) Value to check or custom function to determine validity
+* val: (Mixed) Value to check

 **Overloads:**

 1)

+* val: (Function) Function to determine validity.
+Function is passed the value, index, and original as arguments and must return a boolean

+2)

 * val: (Mixed) Value to check
 * func: (Function) Callback function used to do the comparison

-2)
+3)

 * arr: (Array) Array of values to return first matching value